• Skip to primary navigation

 • You can heat the coconut milk in a small saucepan on the stovetop or in the microwave.

-• If you have rose water (instead of dried rose petals), you can substitute the rose water for the water in the homemade simple syrup.
+• If you have food-grade pure rose water (instead of dried rose petals), you can substitute the rose water for the water in the homemade simple syrup.
 Here is the rose water that I used for this recipe.

 • Here are the dried rose petals that I used for this recipe.